 Here’s how you perform the reclined pigeon pose:

-- Lift your right foot off the ground cross your right ankle over your left thigh in order to create a figure-four shape
+- Lift your right foot off the ground and cross your right ankle over your left thigh in order to create a figure-four shape.

-- Inhale and exhale, and draw your knee closer to your body with each exhale
+- Inhale and exhale, drawing your knee closer to your body with each exhale.